Flash Sale: 20% Off Now

 Coding with Minecraft book

-• Code with toys - You can learn to code with toys such as a Parrot Mambo Drone, LEGO Mindstorms, or the Harry Potter Kano Coding Kit.
+• Code with toys - You can learn to code with toys such as LEGO Mindstorms, or the Harry Potter Kano Coding Kit.

 • Tynker joined forces with BBC Learning to bring you the Doctor Who HiFive Inventor Coding Kit, a programmable Internet of Things mini-computer designed to get kids coding with artificial intelligence, robotics, and more!